 Our communications test and control products help customers test their fiber optic networks and assemblies with speed and precision in both lab and production environments, accelerating the development of fiber optic products and assuring accurate testing of optical components like photonic integrated circuits ("PIC"s) and coherent receivers, which are both critical elements of meeting the world's exponentially growing demand for bandwidth.
 Our distributed fiber optic sensing products help designers and manufacturers more efficiently develop new and innovative products by measuring stress, strain, and temperature at a high resolution for new designs or manufacturing processes.
-In addition, our distributed fiber optic sensing products ensure the safety and structural integrity or operational health of critical assets in the field, by monitoring stress, strain, and vibration in large civil and industrial infrastructure such as bridges, roads, pipelines and borders.
+Our distributed fiber optic sensing products ensure the safety and structural integrity or operational health of critical assets in the field, by monitoring stress, strain, and vibration in large civil and industrial infrastructure such as bridges, roads, pipelines and borders.
 We also provide applied research services, typically under research programs funded by the U.S. government, in areas of sensing and instrumentation, advanced materials, optical technologies and health sciences.
-We are organized into two reporting segments, the Lightwave segment and the Luna Labs segment.
+We are organized into two operating segments, the Lightwave segment and the Luna Labs segment.
+We will only have one reportable segment going forward, Lightwave, following our determination that Luna Labs segment met held-for-sale and discontinued operations accounting criteria at the end of the third quarter of 2021.